Massive-Wiki/developer-massive-wiki/Wiki Theory and Culture/Massive Wiki Explained.md

 / those properties also make it easy to preserve over time //
 / the entire wiki is available to everyone; it is portable //

+2024-06-25: further thoughts from BA:
+/ the first sentence of the "Decentralization" section needs a rewrite -- modify the comment regarding centralized wikis and websites; as written it reads as disparaging those systems //